 Here are five strengths of wisdom and knowledge, how they might look in a young person, and how you can support and encourage them in your own child.

 Creativity.
 Creativity is a strength of imagination.
 It’s the ability to think of new ways to do things, to envision possibilities, to make something that’s never existed before.
 It includes artistic ability but so much more: turning a cardboard box into a spaceship, thinking of ways to save the rain forests, writing poetry or music, designing a building.
 Creative people make great problem-solvers, because they can easily imagine alternatives.
 They can help make the world a better place.
-Encourage your child’s creativity by showing them all the ways it can be of value to the world.
+Ideas for helping a child build their strength of Creativity: Encourage your child’s creativity by showing them all the ways it can be of value to the world.
 Creativity is difficult to automate (unlike some cognitive abilities like mathematics) and the best ideas come from human minds.
 Design is part of almost everything you see, from the tissue box on your desk to the images on your screen.
 There are a million ways to combine creativity with other strengths and passions to create a meaningful, satisfying career.
 If school doesn’t offer enough outlets for your child’s creativity, help them find other ways to use it; your child’s passions should make it easy to think of ideas.
 (We, naturally, signed our son up for drum lessons.)

 Curiosity.
 Curiosity is the free-ranging interest in all kinds of things that young children are known for.
 “Why?
 Why?
 Why?” asks the toddler.
 “I need to Google that,” says the older child.
 Curiosity is a strength of discoverers, from Marco Polo exploring Asia to Yuri Gagarin, the first man to go into outer space, to today’s scientists mapping the human genome.
 Curious people are always seeking answers and willing to try new things.
-Encourage your child’s curiosity by showing them how previous curious people have brought us where we are today, and how we can’t move forward in the world without them.
+Ideas for helping a child build their strength of Curiosity: Encourage your child’s curiosity by showing them how previous curious people have brought us where we are today, and how we can’t move forward in the world without them.
 If you can, take them to children’s museums, which are usually packed with things to try and to learn.
 They’ll probably love shows like “How Do They Do It” and “How It’s Made;” episodes can be found on various cable channels and online.
 Older kids might enjoy TED Talks and Khan Academy, which informs in the visual way so many children prefer to learn while teaching subjects they’re studying at school.

 As you might imagine, the two strengths most appreciated in a traditional school environment are love of learning and critical thinking – strengths less common in young people.
 Creativity and curiosity, on the other hand, are two of the top strengths in young children but an emphasis in school on one right answer or the right and wrong way to behave or draw or solve an equation makes these strengths less and less common as kids get older.
 This is such a pity, because, as the author Dan Pink says in his book, A Whole New Mind, the ability to imagine and create will increasingly guide our lives and shape our world.